Malik Ahmad Khan Bhachar

+He was de-seated by the Election Commission of Pakistan (ECP), on same date when Nawaz Sharif disqualifies for Panama Papers leaks.

-Malik Ahmad Khan Bhachar is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from October 2018 till January 2023.
+He had been a member of the Provincial Assembly of the Punjab from October 2018 till January 2023.
 Previously he was member of the Punjab Assembly from May 2013 to May 2018.
+He is also an agriculturalist and businessman.

 Early life and education

 He was born on 19 April 1968 in Wan Bhachran, Mianwali District, Punjab, Pakistan.

 He graduated in 1989 from University of the Punjab and has a degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-45 (Mianwali-III) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from PP-45 (Mianwali-III) in the 2013 Punjab provincial election.
 He received 59,746 votes and defeated Ali Haider Noor Khan Niazi.